Belle Mont Farm, St Kitts Hotel Review

-In hindsight I am really bummed I did not check out the golf course to see what it is like.
-It's an 18 hole, par 71 course designed by Ian Woosnam but only 9 holes are currently open.
-The course doesn't get much play and this is not a golf destination, so I doubt it is in the best shape, but the layout and ocean views look amazing and a I have never played an “edible” golf course before.
+In hindsight I am really bummed I did not check out the golf course, it's an 18 hole, par 71 course designed by Ian Woosnam but only 9 holes are currently open.
+The course doesn't get much play and this resort is not a golf destination.
+I doubt it is in the best shape, but the layout and ocean views look amazing and a I have never played an “edible” golf course before.
 On top of that, the greens fees are included in your rate, so it is basically free to play.

 Despite these presence of these activities, the Belle Mont Farm is really for people that want to just hang out, read, relax and enjoy the view.
-The really are no other restaurants or things to do on this part of the island.
+There are no other restaurants or things to do on this part of the island.

 Points and Elite Status – Can you Book with Points at Belle Mont Farm?